 A Functional Capacity Assessment (sometimes referred to as a Functional Capacity Evaluation) is an independent assessment of your function, capacity and needs.
 Its purpose is to make sure you have the right level of support and funding to achieve your goals and needs.

 They can help you make a request for our service.
 They can let you know about local clinicians and services in your area.
 They can answer your questions about costs, waiting times or what to expect.
 The team are available from 8.30am to 5pm Monday to Friday.
 You can call the concierge on 1800 238 958 to request a call back at a time that is convenient to you or send them an email at firstname.lastname@example.org

 Yes.
-We understand that making the right match between you and your therapist is vital.
-You can meet our consultants here on our website and read about their experience and skills.
+We understand that making the right match between you and your clinician is vital.
+You can meet our clinicians here on our website and read about their experience and skills.